Boulder vacation rentals

 Just 30 minutes from Denver and surrounded by 45,000 acres of protected open space, Boulder is an outdoor lover’s town with urban flair.
 Located in the Boulder Valley where the Rocky Mountains and Great Plains collide, its geographical mascot is The Flatirons — craggy sandstone formations that tower above the town.
 The unique makeup of Boulder’s citizenry includes more than 35,000 University of Colorado students, techies plugged into the town’s thriving startup scene, scientists working at three national laboratories, and world-renowned athletes who come here to train at high altitude.
 They all contribute to the town’s crunchy play-hard culture; this is a place as much known for health food restaurants as it is for a booming brewery scene.
 Boulder has all the charm and recreational opportunities of a mountain village with the culture of a much larger city.

-When is the best time to stay in a vacation rental in Boulder?
+The best time to stay in a vacation rental in Boulder

 Boulder enjoys roughly 300 days of sunshine a year, and a mild climate thanks to its high altitude.
 That means even on balmy days, you may be in for a crisp evening.
 Spring in Boulder is warm and sunny, and Pearl Street is covered in thousands of tulips.
 Summer is a busy festival season, but also brings the hottest weather, particularly in August.
 In fall the leaves change color and temperatures dip, but are usually pleasant for hiking.
 Winter is a peaceful low season, accompanied by moderate snow.
 Any time you visit you’re likely to find several events going on, celebrating ideas ranging from classical music to yoga.
 In May, international crowds gather for the hugely popular BOLDERBoulder 10k Road Race.